Inheritance tax - notification of inheritance to the tax office

 • acquisition on the basis of a legacy,

-• acquisition on the basis of an asserted claim to a compulsory portion,
+• the acquisition on the basis of an asserted claim to a compulsory portion,

-• acquisition on the basis of a contract concluded by the testator for the benefit of third parties (e.g. from a life insurance contract) or
+• acquisition on the basis of a contract concluded by the testator in favour of third parties (e.g. from a life insurance contract) or

-• what is granted as compensation for the waiver of the assertion of claims under inheritance law (for example, the claim to a compulsory portion that has arisen or for the waiver of an inheritance).
+• which is granted as compensation for waiving the assertion of claims under inheritance law (e.g. the claim to a compulsory portion that has arisen or for waiving an inheritance).

 All gifts between living persons are subject to gift tax